When to Take Newborn Insert Out of Car Seat?

 Xem Ngay

-Can I remove the insert before my baby reaches 11 pounds?
+Can I remove the insert before my baby reaches the weight limit?

 Xem Ngay